lucas-giraldelli/countdown-timer/README.md

 / slow down the countdown, pause, and resume.

 ## Requirements
-&nbsp;&nbsp;● The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.<br/>
+⋅⋅*The user should be able to enter a # of minutes (positive integer) and click a “Start” button to initialize the countdown.<br/>
-&nbsp;&nbsp;● Timer format: MM:SS<br/>
+⋅⋅*Timer format: MM:SS<br/>
-&nbsp;&nbsp;● The user should be able to pause & resume the countdown using pause / resume buttons.<br/>
+⋅⋅*The user should be able to pause & resume the countdown using pause / resume buttons.<br/>
-&nbsp;&nbsp;● While the countdown timer is active, the user should be able to speed up / slow down the speed at the following rates:<br/>
+⋅⋅*While the countdown timer is active, the user should be able to speed up / slow down the speed at the following rates:<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;- 1.0X (normal speed, selected by default)<br/>
+&nbsp;&nbsp;⋅⋅*1.0X (normal speed, selected by default)<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;- 1.5X<br/>
+&nbsp;&nbsp;⋅⋅*1.5X<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;- 2X<br/>
+&nbsp;&nbsp;⋅⋅*2X<br/>
-&nbsp;&nbsp;● When half of the selected duration has been passed, display a string of text above the countdown timer reading: “More than halfway there!”<br/>
+⋅⋅* When half of the selected duration has been passed, display a string of text above the countdown timer reading: “More than halfway there!”<br/>
-&nbsp;&nbsp;● When the countdown timer reaches 0, this text should change to: “Time’s up!”<br/>
+⋅⋅*When the countdown timer reaches 0, this text should change to: “Time’s up!”<br/>
-&nbsp;&nbsp;● When the countdown is within 20 seconds of ending, the countdown timer text should turn red.<br/>
+⋅⋅*When the countdown is within 20 seconds of ending, the countdown timer text should turn red.<br/>
-&nbsp;&nbsp;● At 10 seconds, the text should start blinking.<br/>
+⋅⋅*At 10 seconds, the text should start blinking.<br/>
-&nbsp;&nbsp;● Functionality should be appropriately divided into well-defined components.<br/>
+⋅⋅*Functionality should be appropriately divided into well-defined components.<br/>
-&nbsp;&nbsp;● The look of the countdown timer should have a production-ready clean/modern aesthetic.
+⋅⋅*The look of the countdown timer should have a production-ready clean/modern aesthetic.
 Creatively stylize the elements as you see fit.<br/>

 ## Project Screen Shots